 This was the point in the hike where we wondered if the “two parks in one day” idea was such a good one.

 We cut through the campground to get back to the car a little quicker and headed straight for the concession stand for cold gatorades and ice cream sandwiches.
 Warning: the concession stand DOES NOT TAKE debit cards.
 But they take checks (?)
 We had no money… so we pouted all the way back to the car and drank our warm water.
-The car thermometer said 100 degrees in the shade….so we high tailed it out of there and headed straight to Patricks on 3rd in St Peter for some cold beverages and ENORMOUS BURGERS!
+The car thermometer said 100 degrees in the shade….so we headed over to Patricks on 3rd in St Peter for some cold beverages and ENORMOUS BURGERS!
 Highly recommend it, great post-hike-in-the-inferno food.

 Another note about the heat: I drank 3L of water, 1L of Gatorade, ate 3 pickles, swam in a waterfall and skipped around like Mary Poppins with my umbrella to beat the heat.
 It really wasn’t too bad, but we had to stay ahead of it.
 Dehydration can sneak up on ya fast, be prepared!